 Depending on where you are coming from getting to Pura Ulun Danu Bratan is fairly easy.
 As most people don’t visit the North of Bali it is possible to visit the temple on a day trip from Ubud or Kuta!
 Depending on the traffic, and your mode of transportation it will take you 1.5 hours to 2.5 hours to get there, also depending on Bali traffic of course!
 To make it easier for you we have broken it down into the different ways to get there:

 Option 1: rent a scooter or motorbike – Our personal favorite, and recommended option, but only if you have experience riding a scooter or motorbike.
 Bali traffic can be a bit crazy, and if you don’t feel confident riding a scooter we would definitely not advise it.
 For everyone who does, it is the ultimate mode of transportation.
 Renting a scooter in Bali is extremely affordable, and it will give you the ultimate freedom to go wherever and whenever you want.
-Scooters can be rented from many guesthouses and scooter rental services in Ubud or Kuta, but be sure to get a helmet with it!
+Scooters can be rented from many guesthouses and scooter rental services in Ubud or Kuta, and is one of the most affordable ways to get around Bali, great for those who are traveling Bali on a budget!
 From Ubud it is roughly a 1.5h to 2.5h ride to the temple, depending on how many stops you are planning to make and business of the road.

 Expected costs: scooters can be rented from 50K IDR to 100K IDR per day.
 The cost depends on the duration of rent and the amount of cc’s.
 For example, we rented a 150CC for 24 days and paid 55K IDR per day.